ChristianoBraga/PiFramework/python/README.md

 # Imπ

-Imπ is a simple imperative programming language created to illustrate the use of the [π framework](http://github/ChristianoBraga/PiFraework).
+Imπ is a simple imperative programming language created to illustrate the use of the Python implementation of [π framework](http://github/ChristianoBraga/PiFraework).

 ## Requirements